Cyclone Phet: Oman

 During its passage, Phet dropped 472 mm of rainfall and produced winds of 157 km/h (98 mph) on Oman's offshore Masirah Island.
 On the mainland, winds reached around 120 km/h at Sur along the eastern coastline, while rainfall peaked at 603 mm in Qurayyat.
 The heavy rainfall filled and overflowed the newly completed Wadi Dhaiqah Dam, and inundated wadis, which are normally dry river beds.
 Flash flooding along river banks swept away and killed seven people.
 Three people trapped by floods had to be rescued by the nation's military, which was deployed to help prepare for the storm.

 Across Oman, Phet's damage was estimated at over 300 million rials (US$780 million).
 Strong winds knocked down billboards, trees, and power lines, causing power outages.
 Water pipes and desalination plants were also damaged.
 Storm flooding washed away hundreds of cars, while also damaging roads and bridges.
 Nationwide, the cyclone wrecked thousands of homes.
 On the offshore Masirah Island, Phet's storm surge damaged or wrecked some boats, while strong winds damaged tin roofs and satellite dishes.
 The roof and compound wall of a resort hotel were damaged.
 Across eastern and northern Oman, heavy rainfall from Phet flooded low-lying areas and produced landslides.
 The Royal Oman Police helped direct or traffic after many roads were inundated or blocked.
 The floodwaters entered homes in Al-Ghubra and Al Athaiba, as well as the Qurum market in Muscat.
 According to Oman's National Committee for Civil Defence, Phet killed 16 people in the country, although the IMD reported the death toll at 24.

 Insurance companies in Oman paid out 77 million rials (US$200 million) to policy holders.
 The Omani Charity Organisation organized a convoy of 22 trucks, which carried water and food to storm victims, including in and around Muscat.
 The passage of Phet and subsequent storms led to the Omani government researching into building a fixed link with the offshore Masirah Island.
 Responding to the floods in Sur, the Omani government hired the Strabag construction company to build a new 1.2 km earthen dam across Wadi Rafsah.
-The project, intended to withstand 1 in 10,000 year flooding, was completed in 2016 at the cost of U$122 million.
+The project, intended to withstand 1 in 10,000 year flooding, was completed in 2016 at the cost of US$122 million.